Y0nic/OVS-for-schools/README.md

+# Online Voting System Using PHP
-# This is my first website project as a ICT Programmer Student
+This Projec is my First dynamic working website as a ICT Student.